 Beginning with the logo design, Squires & Company set out to symbolize the convergence of the technology space and healthcare community.
 The color palette was designed to be eye catching and to really pop off of both dark and light backgrounds.

 Beyond the logo, we began designing the corporate business cards and website presence, the latter of which would need to be high-level to keep the details of the EHR platform vague.
 The site carried forward the clean and modern technology aesthetic established by the logo and early branding.
 For inspiration, Squires & Company looked beyond healthcare examples and into tech startups.

-The simplicity of the design would inform how we approached the development of the UI/UX framework for the EHR platform that the XenatiX team would ultimately develop.
+The simplicity of the design would inform how we approached the development of the user experience framework for the EHR platform that the XenatiX team would ultimately develop.
 With our design team and development team working in lock step, we began to devise a framework from which XenatiX would extrapolate and build upon.
 This meant thinking about the design from a modular approach and creating widgets that the XenatiX team could further define as their need arose.

 Essentially, XenatiX is bringing to the EHR marketplace the first streamlined and intuitive EHR software ever developed.
 Thanks to the close integration of the Squires and XenatiX development teams the user experience framework was adopted and integrated quickly into the platform.
 The platform is currently in beta with more implementations scheduled for this year.
 Terry Price has been previewing the application and speaking to the ways in which this application will be a game changer within the electronic health records space.
 He’s definitely got people’s ears and it looks like the vision for XenatiX is quickly becoming a reality.